Bill Grundy: The interview

 The interview began with Grundy introducing the band, stating "they are as drunk as I am", although Grundy later denied being intoxicated during the interview to the press.

 The interview resumed following a playing of the music video for the song "Anarchy in the U.K.".
 Grundy was dismissive towards the band, speaking to viewers instead of directly to them and referring to them as "that group" in his challenging of what he felt was hypocrisy over the philosophy of punk.
 Initially, he received mocking but relatively innocuous responses from bassist Glen Matlock.

-Grundy said "I am told... that that group... have received £40,000 from record company....
-Doesn't that seem to be slightly opposed to your anti-materialistic view of life?"
+Grundy said "I am told... that that group... have received £40,000 from a record company....
+Doesn't that seem to be slightly opposed to their anti-materialistic view of life?"
 Matlock replied "No, the more the merrier."
 When Grundy asked the band to explain further, Steve Jones quipped: "We fuckin' spent it, ain't we?"
 Grundy did not comment on the profanity but responded "I don't know; have you?"
 Matlock said that the money had all gone "down the boozer".
-Grundy then asked the band "are you serious?" in reference to their music, comparing them to musicians such as Beethoven, Mozart, Bach and Brahms.
+Grundy then asked the band "Now, I want to know one thing: are you serious? or are you just trying to make me laugh?" in reference to their music, comparing them to musicians such as Beethoven, Mozart, Bach and Brahms.
 Johnny Rotten (John Lydon) sarcastically replied "They're all heroes of ours, ain't they?".
-When Grundy enquired further, Lydon went on, stating "Oh, yes, they're wonderful people; they really turn us on!"
-Grundy responded with, "What if they turn other people on?", to which Lydon dismissively remarked, "That's just their tough shit."
+When Grundy enquired further, Lydon went on, stating "Oh, they're wonderful people; Oh yes, they really turn us on!"
+Grundy responded with, "Well, suppose they turn other people on?", to which Lydon dismissively remarked, "That's just their tough shit."
 When challenged by Grundy, Lydon said, "Nothing – a rude word!
 Next question."
 Grundy insisted that Lydon repeat what he had said.
-When Lydon did so – "Shit" – Grundy tauntingly retorted, "Good heavens!
-You frightened me to death," to which Lydon called him "Siegfried" as Matlock muttered that Grundy was "like [a] dad... or [a] granddad."
+When Lydon did so – "Shit" – Grundy tauntingly retorted, "Good heavens, you frighten me to death," to which Lydon called him "Siegfried" as Matlock muttered that Grundy was "like [a] dad... or [a] granddad."